How to Develop a Website Portal in WordPress

 In this article, we’ll explain what web portals are, and show you some outstanding examples.
 Then we’ll go over how to create a portal in WordPress.
 Let’s get to work!

-What Is a Website Portal?
+What is a WordPress-built Web Portal?

 If you check out the Yahoo home page, you can find news from around the globe, view information about the weather, access your email, and even use its search engine.